Turkey Visa and Passport Requirements

 Passports must be valid for at least six months from date of entry into Turkey.
 Passports must also have at least one fully blank page for entry/exit stamps.

 Visas are required by all nationals referred to in the chart above except:

 1. Nationals of Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Lithuania, Luxembourg, Romania, Slovakia, Slovenia and Sweden, who can enter Turkey without a visa for 90 days within a 180-day period.

 2. Nationals of Lativa, who may visit visa-free for 30 days.

-As of April 2013, an electronic visa (e-Visa) has replaced the sticker visa issued on arrival.
-While it is still possible to obtain a sticker visa at the airport (for now), nationals in the chart who do require a visa are advised to apply for an e-Visa in advance online at www.evisa.gov.tr.
-In some countries, tour operators can apply for e-Visas on your behalf.
+While it is still possible to obtain a sticker visa at the airport (for now), from January 2015, nationals in the chart who do require a visa, will only be able to apply for an e-Visa in advance online at www.evisa.gov.tr/en.
+It is already possible to apply for your visa this way, and in some countries, tour operators can apply for e-Visas on your behalf.

 If you wish to climb Mount Ararat, you will need to apply for a permit for your expedition, in addition to any other types of visa which may be necessary.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Turkey.

 e-Visa: US$20 for most nationalities, but fees do vary, for example Australians and Canadians must pay US$60.